 What Is Sound?

 A sound is a vibration that propagates through a medium in the form of a mechanical wave.
 The medium in which it propagates can either be a solid, a liquid or a gas.
 Sound travels fastest in solids, relatively slower in liquids and slowest in gases.
 A sound wave is the pattern of disturbance caused by the energy traveling away from the source of the sound.
 Sound waves are longitudinal waves.
 This means that the propagation of vibration of particles is parallel to the direction of the energy wave propagation.
 When the atoms are set in vibration they move back and forth.
-This continuous back and forth motion result in a high-pressure and a low-pressure region in the medium.
+This continuous back and forth motion results in a high-pressure and a low-pressure region in the medium.
 These high- pressure and low-pressure regions are termed as compressions and rarefactions, respectively.
 These regions are transported to the surrounding medium resulting in the sound waves to travel from one medium to another.

 Nature Of Sound

 The sound produced by a guitar is different from the sound produced by a drum.
 This is because the sound produced by different sources have different characteristics.
 Sound can be characterized by its frequency, wavelength, and amplitude.

 Frequency of sound